JoKeyser/Plain-Matlab-NI-DAQmx-examples/Description.md

 > I'm not sure why, but your code seemed to work fine for me until I tried any of the create channel commands.
 > They all returned a `-200088` error.
 > I finally figured out a very slight tweak to your code that worked for me - not sure why the original didn't work.
 >
 > I had to pass the initial task handle as empty - `uint32([])`.
 > This is example code that worked for me:
 >
 > ```matlab
 > taskhDO0 = [];
-> [err,b,taskhDO0] = calllib('myni','DAQmxCreateTask','DO0',uint32(taskhDO0))
+> [err,b,taskhDO0] = calllib('myni', 'DAQmxCreateTask', 'DO0', uint32(taskhDO0))
-> [err,b,c,d] = calllib('myni','DAQmxCreateDOChan',taskhDO0,'Dev1/port0/line0','',DAQmx_Val_ChanPerLine)
+> [err,b,c,d] = calllib('myni', 'DAQmxCreateDOChan', taskhDO0, 'Dev1/port0/line0', '', DAQmx_Val_ChanPerLine)
 > ```
 >
 > I am using Matlab 7.8.0 (R2009a) on XP.